brettz9/webappfind/README.md

 1. "splash" - for a splash page leading to the modes so that "register" can be exclusively for registering users?
 1. "query" or "search" - For queries within file or within a folder, etc., optionally (?) filtered by file type; this might be used for "find-in-files" behavior (multiple file saving would be needed for "replace-in-files").
 These queries could be hierarchical (as also defined in filetypes.json?) such that, for example, one might have "myType" JSON files queryable in a precise manner, e.g., to find all files (or records) containing a "publication date" between a range of dates, while also allowing more generic queries such as RQL, or if not available (or not desired), the user could default to full text search (since a superset of JSON could be the txt type which could allow full text search).
 1. "execute" - Although the OS would normally do its own execution, it is possible that privileged apps (as through AsYouWish) might be able to handle this at least partly on their own
+1. "export" - Exporting into a different format (and saving to a different target file) from the original source file.
+Once multiple modes may be supported, users might supply both "edit" and "export" privileges to a web app simultaneously so one could save back the original file as well as the export (e.g., to save SVG and a PNG export or to save a CoffeeScript file and its JavaScript export).
+1. Like "export", we might wish to allow a file to be opened with the privilege to save anywhere in a particular directory, etc.

 # Possible "Demos" todos